The ultimate drag-and-drop LVGL editor & GUI builder.

 How is PicoPixel different from SquareLine Studio?

 PicoPixel is browser-based (no installation), supports real-time team collaboration, and includes a live LVGL simulator powered by WebAssembly.
-SquareLine Studio is a desktop application.
-For a detailed side-by-side breakdown, see our full comparison.
+SquareLine Studio is a desktop application that requires a paid license for commercial use.
+PicoPixel is significantly more affordable, with a generous free tier and competitively priced paid plans.
+For a detailed side-by-side breakdown, see our LVGL editor comparison.

 What hardware platforms does PicoPixel support?

-PicoPixel generates standard LVGL C code that runs on any platform with an LVGL port — including ESP32, STM32, Arduino, Raspberry Pi Pico, NXP, Renesas, and Linux-based systems.
-The exported code integrates into your existing firmware project.
+PicoPixel generates standard LVGL C code that runs on any platform with an LVGL port, including ESP32 (all variants including ESP32-P4), STM32, Arduino, Raspberry Pi Pico, NXP, Renesas, and Linux-based systems.
+We have tested on boards from LILYGO, M5Stack, Waveshare, Guition, Elecrow, and Adafruit.
+If your hardware runs LVGL, the exported code will work on it.

 What code does PicoPixel generate?

-PicoPixel exports a zip file containing clean, human-readable LVGL C code (.c and .h files).
-The output includes widget creation, styling, layout, and event handler setup — all using standard LVGL API calls with no proprietary dependencies.
+PicoPixel exports a zip file containing clean, production-ready LVGL C code (.c and .h files).
+The output includes widget setup, styling, layout, event bindings, and asset references, all using standard LVGL API calls with no proprietary dependencies.

 Is the live simulator actually running LVGL?